ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Abstract

 \section{Abstract}

 K-Nearest Neighbor (kNN)-based deep learning methods have been applied to many applications due to their simplicity and geometric interpretability.
-However, the robustness of kNN-based classification models has not been thoroughly explored and kNN attack strategies are underdeveloped.
-In this paper, we propose an \underline{A}dversarial \underline{S}oft \underline{k}NN (ASK) loss to both design more effective kNN attack strategies and to develop better defenses against them.
-Our ASK loss approach has two advantages.
-First, ASK loss can better approximate the kNN's probability of classification error than objectives proposed in previous works.
-Second, the ASK loss is interpretable: it preserves the mutual information between the perturbed input and the in-class-reference data.
-We use the ASK loss to generate a novel attack method called the ASK-\underline{At}tac\underline{k} (ASK-Atk), which shows superior attack efficiency and accuracy degradation relative to previous kNN attacks.
-Based on the ASK-Atk, we then derive an ASK-\underline{Def}ense (ASK-Def) method that optimizes the worst-case training loss induced by ASK-Atk.
+However, the robustness of kNN-based deep classification models has not been thoroughly explored and kNN attack strategies are underdeveloped.
+In this paper, we first propose an \underline{A}dversarial \underline{S}oft \underline{k}NN (ASK) loss for developing more effective kNN-based deep neural network attack strategies and designing better defense methods against them.
+Our ASK loss provides a differentiable surrogate of the expected kNN classification error.
+It is also interpretable as it preserves the mutual information between the perturbed input and the in-class-reference data.
+We use the ASK loss to design a novel attack method called the ASK-\underline{At}tac\underline{k} (ASK-Atk), which shows superior attack efficiency and accuracy degradation relative to previous kNN attacks on hidden layers.
+We then derive an ASK-\underline{Def}ense (ASK-Def) method that optimizes the worst-case ASK training loss.
 Experiments on CIFAR-10 (ImageNet) show that (i) ASK-Atk achieves $\geq 13\%$ ($\geq 13\%$) improvement in attack success rate over previous kNN attacks, and (ii) ASK-Def outperforms the conventional adversarial training method by $\geq 6.9\%$ ($\geq 3.5\%$) in terms of robustness improvement.
+Relevant codes are available at \url{https://github.com/wangren09/ASK}.